flyteorg/flyte/rsts/deployment/cluster_config/auth_setup.rst

     It offers more detailed control on access policies, user consent, and app management.

     1. If you don't already have an Okta account, sign up for one `here <https://developer.okta.com/signup/>`__.
-    2. Create an app integration:
-      a) Choose OIDC - OpenID Connect as the sign-on method.
-      b) Choose Web Application as the type.
+    2. Create an app integration, with `OIDC - OpenID Connect` as the sign-on method and `Web Application` as the app type.
     3. Add sign-in redirect URIs (e.g. http://localhost:30081/callback for sandbox or ``https://<your deployment url>/callback``)
     4. *Optional*: Add logout redirect URIs (e.g. http://localhost:30081/logout for sandbox, ``https://<your deployment url>/callback`` for non-sandboxed)
     5. Write down the Client ID and Client Secret